Tree erosion

 How do I know if my tree has erosion?

-Signs of tree erosion include exposed roots, leaning or unstable trunks, and visible soil loss around the base of the tree.
+Signs of tree erosion include exposed roots, a leaning or unstable tree, and soil washing away from the base.

 Connect with certified professionals in your area